Deester4x4jr/grav-plugin-import/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.

+# Attribution

+**Special thanks to the Grav team and @rhukster for giving me a starting point and direction for this plugin.**